conedevelopment/simplepay-gateway/README.md

 ## Refunds

-Redunds can be performed both from WooCommerce's and SimplePay's side.
+Refunds can be performed both from WooCommerce's and SimplePay's side.
 Be sure, your configuration – including the IPN/IRN URL – is correct.